sumowll/BD4H-Bootcamp/web/spark-basic.md

                                    (s(0), s(3).toFloat)
                                  }.reduceByKey(_+_)
 ```
 The RDD returned by `filter` contains those records associated with payment.
-Each item is then transformed to a key-value pair `(patient-id, value)` with `map`.
+Each item is then transformed to a key-value pair `(patient-id, payment)` with `map`.
 Because each patient can have multiple payments, we need to use `reduceByKey` to sum up the payments for each patient.
-Here in this example, `patient-id` will be the key, and `value` will be the value to be aggregated.
+Here in this example, `patient-id` will be served as the key, and `payment` will be the value to sum up for each patient.

-We can then show the top-3 patients with the highest payment using `sortBy` first.
+We can then show the top-3 patients with the highest payment by using `sortBy` first.

 ```scala
 scala> payments.sortBy(_._2, false).take(3).foreach(println)
 ```
+and output is
 ```
 (0085B4F55FFA358D,139880.0)
 (019E4729585EF3DD,108980.0)
 (01AC552BE839AB2B,108530.0)
 ```
+Again in `sortBy` we use the `_` placeholder, so that `_._2` is an anonymous function that return second element of a tuple.

 {% exercise Calculate the maximum payment of each patient %}